Arka-Bhowmik/MRI_triage_app/README.md

 For further information can be obtained by writing to Arka Bhowmik (arkabhowmik@yahoo.co.uk).

 ## 🐳  docker image of the app (with pre-installed packages and weights)
-This docker image has all the pre-installed packages and deep learning weights.
-Users can simply download the docker image and run the app in local machine.
-Use the following steps to run the docker image:
+Users can simply download the docker image and use following steps to run the docker image:

 Step I: Download and install docker desktop for your OS/architect, [Docker](https://www.docker.com/products/docker-desktop/)